adityas129/blog/content/now.md

 Cool/thought-provoking articles found on the interwebs recently read: https://internetprincess.substack.com/p/no-good-alone

-Current Muse: How to make most of the time with family, Romantic/Cofounder Dating, foundational AI (esp to augment human flourishing - as vague as it gets, I know), Energy, Fraud/Identity, UBI
+Current Muse: Foundational AI (esp to augment human flourishing - as vague as it gets, I know), how to make most of the time with family, Romantic/Cofounder Dating, Energy, Fraud/Identity, UBI, Money

 Current Song: Pepas by Farruko